seapagan/github-changelog-md/README.md

 $ github-changelog-md
 ```

-This is only the barest **minimum** usable configuration!.
+This is only the barest **minimum** usable configuration!
 There are many more
 options
 available, see the
 [Configuration](https://changelog.seapagan.net/usage/options/)